johnae/spook/README.md

 Usage: spook [-v] [-i] [-l <log_level>] [-c <config>] [-w <dir>]
        [-f <f>] [-s] [-o] [-r <r>] [-h]

-Watches for changes and runs functions (and commands) in response, based on a config file (eg. Spookfile)
+Watches for changes and runs functions (and commands) in response, based on a config file (eg. Spookfile) or watches any files it is given on stdin (similar to the entrproject).

 Options:
    -v, --version         Show the Spook version you're running and exit